mimblewimble/grin-pm/README.md

 ## Decision log
 A chronological list of decisions made by the Grin project, with references.
 Available [here](decision_log.md).

+## Release process
+Steps to be completed as part of every node or wallet release.
+Available [here](release_process.md).

 ## Financials

 | Document | Description |